kojix2/LibUI/README.md

 end
 ```

+* Callbacks
+  * In Ruby/Fiddle, C callback function is written as an object of
+    `Fiddle::Closure::BlockCaller` or `Fiddle::Closure`.
+    In this case, you need to be careful about Ruby's garbage collection.
+    If the function object is collected, memory will be freed
+    and a segmentation violation will occur when the callback is invoked.

 ### How to create an executable (.exe) on Windows

 OCRA (One-Click Ruby Application) builds Windows executables from Ruby source code.